LNPacio/CalcolaBollettePY/README_EN.md

 **How to create the event:**
 - Event name: `Luke vacation Spain` (or any text containing "Luke")
 - Start date: January 10th
-- End date: January 16th (⚠️ important: one day after the last day of absence)
+- End date: January 15th
 - Check: ✅ All day

 ## 🖥️ Usage